python-openxml/python-docx/docs/user/styles-using.rst

    are accessed with the name exactly as it appears in the Word UI.

 The |Styles| object is also iterable.
-By using the identification properties on |Style|, various subsets of the defined styles can be generated.
+By using the identification properties on |BaseStyle|, various subsets of the defined styles can be generated.
 For example, this code will produce a list of the defined paragraph styles::

    >>> from docx.enum.style import WD_STYLE_TYPE